 These photos show correctly applied captive bolt stunning.
 The animal is instantly rendered insensible to pain.

 Plants that have an effective systematic approach to good captive bolt stunning practices will usually average about 96 to 98% of the animals rendered insensible with a single shot (Grandin, 2005).
 Some plants will routinely shoot animals twice to insure that they remain insensible.
 When the plant is being evaluated for stunning, the auditor or inspector should inspect the animal before the second shot is applied.
 The operator has to be able to demonstrate that he is capable of rendering 95% or more of the animals insensible with a single shot (Grandin, 2010).
+And experienced operator can easily achieve this (Atkinson et al., 2013).
 The reason the AMI guideline allows 5% extra shots is to enable the stunner operator to use an extra shot on a questionable animal.
 Operators who attempt to never take an extra shot are more likely to have problems with return to sensibility.
 Both the USDA/FSIS and the AMI have zero tolerance for stunning invasive procedures such as skinning or leg removal on an animal showing signs of return to sensibility (see section on determining insensibility).

 There has been renewed interest in the use of non-penetrating captive bolt due to concerns about BSE (Bovine spongiform encephalopathy).
 The elimination of stunners that injected air into the brain greatly reduced the amount of brain or spinal cord tissue that could be spread to other parts of the body.
 However, research has shown that even when air injection had been removed, small amounts of brain tissue may enter the body and brain tissue may contaminate plant equipment.
 The effective use of non-penetrating captive bolt requires much more accurate aim than a penetrating captive bolt.
 This will require the use of equipment to hold the animal's head.
 Designs for head holders can be found in the religious slaughter section of www.grandin.com and in the restraint for stunning section.
 Mushroom head non-penetrating captive bolt stunners inflict varying degrees of damage to the skull.
 Non-penetrating captive bolt that fractures the skull is more effective than a stunner that does not fracture the skull.
 Effectiveness increases as the degree of skull fracturing increases.
 It is likely that reducing the spread of at risk brain material is reduced when fracturing is minimized.
 Unfortunately, effective stunning and reducing skull fracturing are two opposite goals.
 As the amount of damage to the skull is reduced, placement of the shot must become more and more precise to achieve instantaneous insensibility.
 Shooting on a slight angle may result in failure to induce instantaneous insensibility.
 A mushroom head with a larger diameter may be more effective with less fracturing than a mushroom head with a small diameter.